JBoss.orgCommunity Documentation

 Running too many benchmarks in parallel will affect the results of benchmarks negatively.
 Leave some processors unused for garbage collection and other processes.

-to maximize the reliability
+We tweak parallelBenchmarkCount AUTO to maximize the reliability

 and efficiency of the benchmark results.

-The following parallelBenchmarkCount
+The following parallelBenchmarkCounts are supported:

-(default): Run all benchmarks sequentially.
+1 (default): Run all benchmarks sequentially.

-: Let Planner decide how many benchmarks to run in parallel.
+AUTO: Let Planner decide how many benchmarks to run in parallel.
 This formula is

 based on experience.
 It's recommended to prefer this over the other parallel enabling options.